hfcRed/Agent-8s/README.md

 Now create two new roles ``Comp 8s`` and ``Casual 8s``.
 These are the roles the bot will ping when a new event is created.
 <img width="50%" alt="02-15-03-20-Discord" src="https://github.com/user-attachments/assets/69ce3f73-cef8-4a47-b262-48df0a5ac7b3" />

+If you want to use the bot in a channel that is in a Private Category, make sure to add the bot user to the categories permissions with the "Add members or roles" button.
+The bot requires this to be able to create voice channels in the category.

 ### Using the bot

 The bot has a single command ``/create`` that can be used in the permitted channels to create a new event.
 The command allows two optional parameters: